seahorn/seahorn.github.io/_posts/2016-10-14-install-seahorn.markdown

 * (optional) `cmake --build .` to build extra packages (crab-llvm)
 * `cmake --build .` to build seahorn
 * `cmake --build . --target install` to install everything in `run` directory

+A common problem after installation is a mismatch between Clang and LLVM versions.
+SeaHorn installs LLVM 3.6 so make sure you SeaHorn can find Clang 3.6.